hackerfactor/SEAL-C/README.md

 ⁱ TIFF includes many camera-raw formats, including Adobe Digital Negative (DNG), Canon CRW and CR2, Hasselblad 3FR, Kodan KDC, Leica RAW, Nikon NEF, Panasonic Raw, Sony ARW, and many more.

-ⁱⁱ JPEG XL uses ISO-BMFF for storing metadata.
-The raw JPEG XL stream does not support metadata.
+ⁱⁱ JPEG XL uses ISO-BMFF for storing metadata and can be signed using SEAL.
+The raw JPEG XL stream does not support metadata and cannot be signed by SEAL.

 |Audio Format|Read Support|Write Support|
 |------|-------------|------------|